zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 If you can't get there, you probably can't photograph it.

 To help orient the Reader, simplified thumbnail maps and a couple of visual symbols are used throughout the book.
 The locations of places in the text are described in relation to landmarks like the city's ring roads, the Drum Tower and the Forbidden City.

+The Forbidden City goes by a few names, including <span lang="zh">紫禁城</span>.
+I have been told that the first character from that word, <span lang="zh">紫</span>, is a reference to Polaris, the North Star.
+I wanted to reference that vibe in the book.

 <figure class="kaoPUSH">